tedchain/tedchain-technology/README.md

 Retrieve the chain info (``/info``)
 -----------------------------------

-Get information about the Openchain instance.
+Get information about the Tedchain instance.

 **Method**: GET